-The Definitive Guide to Closing
+The Definitive Guide to Closing a Sale

-Closing a sale isn't always easy, but it's always necessary—if you want to actually get that sale!
+Closing a sale isn't always easy, but it's always necessary—if you want to actually get that sale.
 Prospects simply won't close for you, even if they're really interested.
 It's up to you to take the final step.
-But don't worry – closing doesn't have to be a frightening experience.
+But don't worry, closing doesn't have to be a frightening experience.
 In fact, if you do it right, closing can be as simple as saying, “Do you want it delivered this week or next week?”

-You can't rush the close – first, you need to uncover your prospect's needs, reveal the product benefits that meet those needs and respond to any objections.
+Generally speaking, the better you've sold the prospect during the early stages of the sales process, the easier your closing will be.
+You can't rush the close; first, you need to uncover your prospect's needs, reveal the product benefits that meet those needs, and respond to any objections.
 Once all that stuff is out of the way, you can then starting thinking about closing.

 Before you head into the close, though, you've got to confirm the prospect understands the benefits you've offered.
 This is easily accomplished by asking a few open-ended questions.
-For example, if your prospect shared that he needs to cut costs in his manufacturing process and you then explained how your product would reduce wasted materials and thus save money, you could pause and say, “Does that make sense to you?” or “How does that sound?”
+For example, if your prospect shared that he needs to cut costs in his manufacturing process, and you then explained how your product would reduce wasted materials and thus save money, you could pause and say, “Does that make sense to you?” or “How does that sound?”
 The prospect's response will usually clue you in as to how he feels about the benefit you've just mentioned.

+If you've picked the right benefits and checked with the prospect to be sure he agrees with your viewpoint, the close should be a piece of cake.
 You can do a trial close by saying something like, “All right then, is there any reason you wouldn't like to place this order right now?”
 If he takes a step back at this point, you messed up somewhere.
-Either your benefit isn't compelling enough to get him moving immediately, or there's a problem you didn't uncover – perhaps the person you're speaking with needs someone else's approval to buy, or he's already under contract with another vendor.
+Either your benefit isn't compelling enough to get him moving immediately, or there's a problem you didn't uncover.
+Perhaps the person you're speaking with needs someone else's approval to buy, or he's already under contract with another vendor.

-At this point, rather than moving into the close you need to step back and ask more questions.
+At this point, rather than moving into the close, you need to step back and ask more questions.

 If a lack of urgency is causing the problem, then giving the prospect a deadline is a great way to get him motivated.
-Your deadline can be related to a company-wide promotion – for example, your company could be running a campaign during which the product comes with added features that normally cost extra but are temporarily free.
+Your deadline can be related to a company-wide promotion, such as your company running a campaign during which the product comes with added features that normally cost extra but are temporarily free.
 Or you could give him a scarcity deadline: if the product you're recommending is a popular one that sells out sometimes, you can tell the prospect that he needs to place his order right away to be sure that he can get the model he wants.

-One deadline that you should rarely if ever use is the limited-time discount.
+One deadline that you should rarely use, if ever, is the limited-time discount.
 In other words, you offer to knock off part of the price if the prospect closes the deal by a certain date.
 Like all discounts, this one will hurt your company's profit margin and may cut into your commissions, too.
-It also gives customers the impression that your original price was deliberately inflated and that the new, lower price is the “real” price.
-This attitude is particularly common in industries where discounts are also common—buying a car is the obvious example.
+It also gives customers the impression that your original price was deliberately inflated, and that the new, lower price is the “real” price.
+This attitude is particularly common in industries where discounts are also common—buying a car is an obvious example.

-Everyone knows that the sticker price on cars is a joke and that the salesperson expects you to negotiate a better price.
+Everyone knows that the sticker price on cars is a joke, and that the salesperson expects you to negotiate a better price.
 If you're not selling cars, you definitely don't want to give your prospects the same idea.

-The trick to closing a sale without resorting to a discount is to identify the most important factor for your prospect and then offering just a bit more corresponding value.
+The trick to closing a sale without resorting to a discount is to identify the most important factor for your prospect and then offer just a bit more corresponding value.
 For example, if reliability is really important to the prospect, offer him an extended warranty or maintenance plan at no additional cost.

 How is this different from offering a discount?
 First, your new customer may never use the extended warranty or need extra maintenance, in which case it's costing your company nothing.
 Second, even if the customer does use them, such services will have a much smaller impact on the profit margin than cutting the price by the same amount (since maintenance likely costs your company a lot less than the amount it charges for such a warranty).
-And third, because you've sold it at the original price when your customer makes future purchases he won't automatically expect a discount.
+And third, because you've sold it at the original price, when your customer makes future purchases he won't automatically expect a discount.

 Sometimes, when you reach the point of closing, your prospect just keeps pushing back at you.
 At this stage, it may be worth your while to get a little tricky and try using a closing technique.
-Because these techniques are based on manipulation, they're not a great start to a long-term relationship with a customer... but in some cases, they may be worth using.
-If you're positive that this product will be beneficial for the prospect and feel that he's holding back just out of fear or a general resistance to change, closing techniques may give your close just enough oomph to push him off the fence.
+Because these techniques are based on manipulation, they're not a great start to a long-term relationship with a customer.
+In some cases, however, they may be worth using.
+If you're positive that this product will be beneficial for the prospect and you feel that he's holding back just out of fear or a general resistance to change, closing techniques may give your close just enough oomph to push him off the fence.

 Allowing the Prospect More Time

 Prospects like to delay making a buying decision for a lot of different reasons.
 First, the more time they take, the better they'll feel about the decision once it's a done deal.
 A prospect who takes his time might still regret it later, but at least he'll feel like he did his very best to get the right product—looking at all the options, comparing various features, trying to get the best possible price from each vendor, and so on.

-Second, any change is a frightening thing – even just buying something.
+Second, any change is a frightening thing, even just buying something.
 The bigger and more expensive the purchase, the more frightening it is.
 Taking plenty of time during the buying process helps a prospect deal with that fear.
 The longer he thinks about whatever he's buying and the more he knows about it, the more comfortable he'll be with the idea of actually owning and using it.